RobotRights/robot-rights/README.md

-# robot-rights
+# Robot Rights

-Foundational principles and frameworks for Robot Rights.
+Robot Rights explores ethical, legal, and technological frameworks for intelligent autonomous entities.

+This repository serves as the starting point for discussion, research, and future standards.